FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 In practice:

-• Closed the app during the visit?
+• Closed the app during a visit?
 The queue lives on disk, waiting for the next launch.

 • Phone battery ran flat in the car?
 Charge it, open mojApteczka — the queue resumes synchronising as soon as there is signal.

-• Lost signal for 20 minutes after changing location?
-Quietly, in the background, the queue sends operations in batches without you doing anything.
+• Changed location, lost the signal for 20 minutes?
+Quietly, in the background, without you doing anything, the queue sends operations in batches.

-• Using a shared home medicine cabinet?
-Your offline administrations become visible to other family members only after your device synchronises — but they appear without conflicts, even if someone else administered something in the meantime.
+• Using a shared family kit?
+Your offline dispenses become visible to other family members only after your device synchronises — but they appear without conflicts, even if someone else dispensed something in the meantime.

 Why local-first, not "everything on the server"